huskyroboticsteam/Altium-Standard-Library-2019-2020/README.txt

-Please add the library to your project using the file in the Project Outputs folder.
+# Installation Instructions
+Within your project open the libraries tab, click "Libraries..."
+Click "Install">"Install From File"
+Select the compiled library from the project output folder of this repository.